uraimo/SwiftyGPIO/README.md

 <a href="#first"></a>
 ## Your First Project: Blinking leds

-Joe from iachievedit has written a [fantastic tutorial](http://dev.iachieved.it/iachievedit/raspberry-pi-2-gpio-with-swiftygpio/) that presents a practical example of how to use SwiftyGPIO, if you prefer starting with a real project instead of just reading documentation, check out his tutorial first.
+Joe from iachievedit has written a [fantastic tutorial](http://dev.iachieved.it/iachievedit/raspberry-pi-2-gpio-with-swiftygpio/) that presents a practical example of how to use SwiftyGPIO with Swift 2.x, if you prefer starting with a real project instead of just reading documentation, check out his tutorial first.

 ## Usage